fitch/api-reference/README.md

 * `name`: This is the name of the light.
 * `type`: This is either `dimmable` (dimmable light) or `binary` (on/off light)
 * `on`: Whether the light is on or off.
 * `bri`: The brightness of a light.
-For dimmable lights, the value is between 0 and 255.
+For dimmable lights, the value is in the range 0–255, 0 off, 255 full steam.
 For binary lights, this is always 0 or 255.

 ### Set light state